NileshJarad/android-knowledge-mesh/android/src/main/kotlin/android/service.md

 > The system will re-deliver the same intent, potentially downloading the same file twice if you're not careful.

 **Q.** Can a Service run indefinitely in the background without being foreground or bound?
-ANope.
-Since Android 8+, background services will be stopped by the system unless promoted to foreground (with notification).
+>Nope.
+Since Android 8+, background services will be stopped by the system unless promoted to foreground (with
+>notification).

 **Q.** Is it safe to perform heavy work directly in a service?
 > No. Services run on the main thread by default.
 Heavy work should use Thread, HandlerThread, Coroutine, or